 Several types of businesses must have a wine tax permit.
 The permit allows them to file tax returns to pay the wine tax and the strong beer tax.
 The businesses include:

-- Wineries and any other businesses located in Idaho that sell wine at wholesale in Idaho
+- Wineries and any other businesses located in Idaho that sell wine at wholesale

 - Wineries that ship wine directly to Idaho residents

-- Idaho businesses that sell strong beer (beer containing more than 4% of alcohol by weight)
+- Idaho businesses that sell strong beer (beer containing over 5% alcohol by volume)

 The Idaho wine tax rate is 45 cents per gallon.
 It's remained at this rate since this tax began in 1971.

-- Full list of wine tax forms and all required schedules »
+- Full list of wine tax forms and support schedules »

-The Form 1752, Idaho Wine Distributors, Wineries, and Wine Direct Shippers Tax Return, is due on the 15th of the month following the tax period (e.g. October's return is due November 15).
-Personalized copies of Form 1752 are mailed to account owners and aren't available on our website.
-If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or (800) 972-7660 toll free.
-Form 1752 instructions and all required schedules are on this website.
+The Form 1754, Distributors, Wholesalers, Wineries, Direct Shippers, and Strong Beer Breweries Tax Return, is due on the 15th of the month following the tax period.
+Personalized copies of Form 1754 are mailed to account owners and aren't available on our website.
+If you've misplaced your paper returns, you can request reprints by calling Taxpayer Services at (208) 334-7660 in the Boise area or toll free at (800) 972-7660.
+Form 1754 instructions and support schedules are on this website.

 A winery is considered a direct shipper when it ships wine directly to a resident's home.
 A direct shipper must meet certain requirements.
 All direct shippers of wine must have a wine tax permit and file monthly wine tax returns.

-If consumers haven't paid Idaho sales tax on the purchase of wine delivered to their home, you owe use tax.
-When in doubt, consumers should check their invoice to see if they've been charged sales tax.
+If you haven't paid Idaho sales tax on the purchase of wine delivered to your home, you owe use tax.
+When in doubt, check your invoice to see if you've been charged sales tax.
 The business that ships wine to a consumer's home typically pays any wine tax that's due.

 If you haven't paid any U.S. state sales tax on the purchase of the wine, you owe Idaho use tax.
 If the amount of sales tax you paid to another state is less than 6%, you owe Idaho use tax on the difference.

 The Idaho State Tax Commission collects and enforces beer and wine taxes.
 The Alcohol Beverage Control Bureau of the Idaho State Police ensures that all establishments selling or producing beer and wine are properly licensed and conform to the law.
 The Idaho Department of Health and Welfare regulates safety and sanitation standards for establishments making retail sales of beer and wine in Idaho.
 Most counties require a permit from their recorder's office.
 Cities will require a license from their clerk's office.
 The United States Department of the Treasury also regulates alcohol in Idaho.